 - Who – paddlers weighing up to 265lbs, ideally around 220 pounds or less

-- What – all-round (more for flatwater otherwise viable in almost every water condition to some extent
+- What – all-around (more for flatwater otherwise viable in almost every water condition to some extent

-The optimal paddler weight would be around 220 lbs or less because of the width and very poor rigidity.
-This does not exclude bigger paddlers, though – as long as you are up to the challenge, you would be golden.
+The optimal paddler weight would be around 220 lbs or less because of the width and poor rigidity.
+This does not exclude bigger paddlers, though – as long as you are up to the challenge, you will be golden.

-Due to the rigidity and the design of the paddleboard, it is undoubtedly meant more for flatwater conditions.
-What would occur to your choppy conditions? it does not matter if you are a smaller paddler here – the chop would like to make the unstable.
+Due to the rigidity and the paddleboard design, it is undoubtedly meant more for flatwater conditions.
+What would occur to your choppy conditions?
+It does not matter if you are a smaller paddler here – the chop would like to make the unstable.